dorvika/blog-app/README.md

 ## Main features

-- Display a list of all Posts
+- Displaying a list of all Posts
-- Display a specific Post and its comments
+- Displaying a specific Post and its comments
-- Create a new Post
+- Creation of a new Post
-- Update Post's information – title and body
+- Updating Post's information – title and body
-- Delete a Post
+- Deletion a Post
-- Create a new Comment
+- Creation of a new Comment

 ## Available Scripts